What is lactose intolerance?

 How is lactose intolerance diagnosed?

 Your healthcare provider will talk to you about your past health and family history.
-He or she will give you a physical exam.
+They will give you a physical exam.

 You may be asked not to have any milk or milk products for a short time to see if your symptoms get better.